A Co-contextual Type Checker for Featherweight Java (incl. Proofs): Equivalence of Contextual and Co-Contextual FJ

 \section{Equivalence of Contextual and Co-Contextual FJ}

 In here we describe a detailed proof of typing equivalence between FJ and co-contextual FJ.
 Co-contextual FJ is constraint based type system.
 We present the formal definitions for substitution, and Figures \ref{fig:proj}, \ref{fig:projL} give formal definition how to retrieve the immediate subclass relation $\Sigma$ from rep. class table, and a list of class declaration.
-That is, a projection from class table/list of declarations to a set of tuples, which represent the relation between two classes in an extends clause.
+That is, a projection from class table/list of declarations to a set of tuples, which represent the relation between two classes in an extends clause. \begin{definition}[Subtyping relative to $\Sigma$] Let $\Sigma$ be a binary relation on class names, $C$, $D$ class names.
+Then $C$ is a subtype of $D$ \emph{relative to $\Sigma$} ($C \subtpe_\Sigma D$), if and only if $(C,D)\in\Sigma^*$, where $\Sigma^*$ is the reflexive, transitive closure of $\Sigma$. \end{definition}